-Posted by Glenn Proctor.
-Glenn is a Principal Consultant at Eagle.
+Posted by Glenn Proctor on March 9, 2012.
+Glenn is Head of Software at Eagle.

 I've been doing some Java development recently and I've found the various Apache libraries to be invaluable.
 They provide implementations of a vast range of useful functionality, are very easy to integrate with your own code, and benefit from the open source Apache licence.
 A list of the libraries I've been using in my current, relatively small project is below.
 Of course I could have implemented most of this myself, but not having to do so has been a huge time-saver, and has enabled me to spend my time working on the actual interesting part of the code rather than – for example – fussing with the details of a home-grown configuration mechanism.

 This is probably the biggest of the tools I've used in this project – it provides a set of core components and a complete HTTP client implementation, ready to use.
 Even a relatively involved task such as executing an HTTP POST request, with several parameters, through an authenticating HTTP proxy server, and dealing with the results (whether expected or not) is achievable in a few lines of code.

 As the name suggests, this library provides a set of methods for dealing with IO.
 It streamlines the process, in comparison with having to deal with Java's flexible but somewhat unwieldy (and seemingly ever-expanding) set of Streams, Readers, Writers etc.

 This provides a huge array of classes for manipulating Java core types.
 I've been making use of StringUtils, which, in the words of the user guide, provides "oodles and oodles of functions which tweak, transform, squeeze and cuddle java.lang.Strings" – I couldn't have put it better myself!
 Having done a lot of Perl programming, I miss some of Perl's string manipulation tools, even things as simple as a join method for strings.
 StringUtil provides this, and much more.